Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 14. AFMC Durga Pujo – AFMC ground, Opp Race Course, Wanowarie

-15. Pune Camp Durga Puja Committee- Wanowarie Landmark: Wanowrie Post office
+15. Pune Camp Durga Puja Committee- Wanowrie Landmark: Wanowrie Post Office

 16. Anandam Association, Wanowarie – Salunke Vihar road